Mountain: Climate change

 Mountain environments are particularly sensitive to anthropogenic climate change and are currently undergoing alterations unprecedented in last 10,000 years.
+The effect of global warming on mountain regions (relative to lowlands) is still an active area of study.
+Observational studies show that highlands are warming faster than nearby lowlands, but when compared globally, the effect disappears.
+Precipitation in highland areas is not increasing as quickly as in lowland areas.
+Climate modeling give mixed signals about whether a particular highland area will have increased or decreased precipitation.

+Climate change has started to affect the physical and ecological systems of mountains.
 In recent decades mountain ice caps and glaciers have experienced accelerating ice loss.
 The melting of the glaciers, permafrost and snow has caused underlying surfaces to become increasingly unstable.
 Landslip hazards have increased in both number and magnitude due to climate change.
+Patterns of river discharge will also be significantly affected by climate change, which in turn will have significant impacts on communities that rely on water fed from alpine sources.
+Nearly half of mountain areas provide essential or supportive water resources for mainly urban populations, in particular during the dry season and in semiarid areas such as in central Asia.

-Alpine ecosystems can also thus be particularly climatically sensitive.
+Alpine ecosystems can be particularly climatically sensitive.
 Many mid-latitude mountains act as cold climate refugia, with the ecosystems occupying small environmental niches.
 As well as the direct influence that the change in climate can have on an ecosystem, there is also the indirect one on the soils from changes in stability and soil development.

-Patterns of river discharge are also significantly affected by climate change, which in turn has significant impacts on communities that rely on water fed from alpine sources.
-Nearly half of mountain areas provide essential or supportive water resources for mainly urban populations, in particular during the dry season and in semiarid areas such as in central Asia.

 Ecology

 The colder climate on mountains affects the plants and animals residing on mountains.
 A particular set of plants and animals tend to be adapted to a relatively narrow range of climate.
 Thus, ecosystems tend to lie along elevation bands of roughly constant climate.
 This is called altitudinal zonation.

 In regions with dry climates, the tendency of mountains to have higher precipitation as well as lower temperatures also provides for varying conditions, which enhances zonation.

 Some plants and animals found in altitudinal zones tend to become isolated since the conditions above and below a particular zone will be inhospitable and thus constrain their movements or dispersal.
 These isolated ecological systems are known as sky islands.

 Altitudinal zones tend to follow a typical pattern.
 At the highest elevations, trees cannot grow, and whatever life may be present will be of the alpine type, resembling tundra.
 Just below the tree line, one may find subalpine forests of needleleaf trees, which can withstand cold, dry conditions.
 Below that, montane forests grow.
-In the temperate portions of the earth, those forests tend to be needleleaf trees, while in the tropics, they can be broadleaf trees growing in a rain forest.
+In the temperate portions of the earth, those forests tend to be needleleaf trees, while in the tropics, they can be broadleaf trees growing in a rainforest.